Learning Efficient and Robust Language-conditioned Manipulation using Textual-Visual Relevancy and Equivariant Language Mapping: Method

-Specifically, assume the observation $o_t$ contains a set of $m$ objects $\{b_i\}_{i=1}^{m}$ on the workspace and denote the object $b^{\p}$ as the goal object instructed by the language instruction $\ell_t^{\p}$.
-If there is a transformation $g\in \SE(2)$ on the target object $b^{\p}$ regardless of transformations on other objects, we denote it as $g\cdot o_t^{b^{\p}}$.
+Specifically, assume the observation $o_t$ contains a set of $m$ objects $\{b_i\}_{i=1}^{m}$ on the workspace and denote the object $b^{\p}$ as the goal object instructed by the language instruction $\ell^{\p}$.
+If there is a transformation $g\in \SE(2)$ on the target object $b^{\p}$ regardless of transformations on other objects, we denote it as $g\cdot o^{b^{\p}}$.
 The symmetry underlying $f$ can be stated as

 \eref{eqn:pick-symmetries} claims that if there is transformation $g\in \SE(2)$ on the object $b^{\ell}$, the best action ${a}^{\star}_{\p}$ to grasp the instructed object should be transformed to $g\cdot {a}^{\star}_{\p}$.
-If the symmetry is encoded in our pick model, it can generalize the pick knowledge learned from the demonstration to many unseen configurations.
-In the following, we use this symmetry to improve sample efficiency and generalization of our pick model.
-Please refer to Appendix~\ref{apx:proofs} for detailed proofs.
+If the symmetry is encoded in our pick model, it can generalize the knowledge learned from the demonstration to many unseen configurations.
+We use this symmetry to improve sample efficiency and the generalization of our pick model.

 \textbf{Pick Model Architecture:} There are two main parts of the pick model.
 The first (shown in the top part of Figure~\ref{fig:pick}) calculates a language-conditioned pick map as follows.
 We feed the raw RGB-D observation into a UNet, denoted as $\mathcal{A}^{\p}$, and encode $\ell^{\pick}_t$ with the CLIP.
 The encoded language vector is concatenated onto the descriptor of every pixel in the bottleneck layer of $\mathcal{A}^{\p}$.
-The output of $\mathcal{A}^{\p}$ is denoted as $A^{\p}(o_t,\ell^{\p}_t)$ or $A^{\p}_t$ for simplicity.
-It is then integrated with the pick semantic map $M_t^{\p}$ with element-wise multiplication, shown as $\otimes$ in Figure~\ref{fig:pick}.
+The output of $\mathcal{A}^{\p}$ is denoted as $A^{\p}(o,\ell^{\p})$ or $A^{\p}$ for simplicity.
+It is then integrated with the pick relevancy map $R^{\p}$ with element-wise multiplication, shown as $\otimes$ in Figure~\ref{fig:pick}.

-The second part of the pick model is the language-conditioned dynamic kernel, which is a \emph{key novelty} in our approach.
-We leverage the language-conditioned symmetry by performing a cross-correlation between a language-conditioned dynamic kernel $\Phi$ and the feature map calculated above, as shown in Figure~\ref{fig:pick}.
-The dynamic kernel $\Phi$ maps language embeddings to convolutional kernels that satisfy the steerability constraints~\citep{cesa2021program}.
-It allows picking action inference to be $\SO(2)$ equivariant with respect to the object poses.
-Please refer to Appendix~\ref{apx:pick-architecture} for our implementation details, Appendix~\ref{steerable_kernel} for proof, and Appendix~\ref{apx:kernels} for dynamic kernel visualization.